t4k11/538NFL/README.md

 # Analyzing 538's NFL Predictions Over the 2018 Season

-538 creates its NFL predictions using an ['Elo" rating system](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/), similar to the one used to rank the skill levels of chess players.
+538 creates its NFL predictions using an ["Elo" rating system](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/), similar to the one used to rank the skill levels of chess players.

-Each team is assigned an Elo score, and this number is used to compare teams and calculate the win probabilities and projected point spreads of each game.
-The full methodology is explained [here](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/), but the important take away is that each teams rankings are determined **only** by home field advantage and performance in previous games.
+Each team is assigned an Elo score, this number is then used to compare teams, calculate win probabilities, and project point spreads of each game.
+Their full methodology is explained [here](https://fivethirtyeight.com/methodology/how-our-nfl-predictions-work/), but the important take away is that each team's rankings are determined using **only** home field advantage and performance in previous games.
 Injuries, roster moves, and other important factors are not accounted for.

-This is a big disadvantage in comparison to the spreads set by Vegas oddsmakers and NFL analysts who most definitely take those things into account.
-Despite this, the predictions tend not to be too far off, and 538's win probabilities are still held in high regard by fans, and often cited on Reddit as well as in sports publications.
+This is a big disadvantage in comparison to the spreads set by Vegas oddsmakers who most definitely take those things into account.
+Despite this, the predictions tend not to be too far off, and 538's win probabilities are still held in high regard by fans, and often cited on social media as well as in sports publications.

 ---